-Non-verbal musicals often work best for theme parks or tourist spots where visitors come from all over the globe.
-Not everyone speaks and understands straight English or the venue’s local language, so the actors have minimal lines and rely mostly on the colorful musical performances, global pop culture references, miming, and lots of body movement to string together the light story or premise of the play.
+Sung-through musicals (no spoken dialogue) work well in theme parks or tourist spots where visitors come from all over the globe.
+Not everyone speaks English or the location’s local language, so the actors have minimal lines and rely mostly on the musical performances, set production, and global pop culture references to string together the light story or premise of the play.

 Korea’s Bibap is more than just a musical filler for the amusement park crowd.
 Sure, it was one of the stops of my group tour in Seoul, but it deserves a standing ovation and an extended global tour.

 A musical that centers on Korea’s representative dish, Bibap made its debut in Seoul in 2009.
 The Iron Chef-meets-Crouching Tiger Hidden Dragon-meets-Harold & Kumar story is simple: Two top chefs battle it out in the kitchen with their team in hopes of winning the approval of the audience.
 They whip out four dishes—sushi, pizza, chicken noodle, and of course, bibimbap.
 How they go about the contest is where the cast’s multi-level skills—and a little audience participation—come in.
 There is hardly any spoken dialogue.
 With the help of beatboxing, b-boying, singing, live food presentations, and lots of crazy antics, the 80-minute show is worth every won (60,000 won for VIP and 50,000 for regular tickets).

 The characters bring their own distinct flavor to the show.
 According to soompi.com, the cast trained for two years before launching their debut show, and would rehearse for 10 hours a day pre-debut and two hours daily post-debut.